subcoder167/AlphaTribe/README.md

 #### Team Leader Email - subhajitmajiofficial@gmail.com

 ## A Brief of the Prototype:
-  Fractal equations are complex but beautiful to watch and explore when plotted on a 3d graph by creating plotting points through numerous iterations.
+  When an object or phenomenon repeats its pattern on multiple scales, its called self-similar.
+This can be seen in many natural phenomenon and is very useful or   humans.Concept of Fractals are one of the core technologies thats used in many industries and research.
+But students and early proffesionals find it difficult    to explore and study these due to the an=mount of coputational complexity they present.
   That's what we explored in this project.
-We computed and plotted various fractal equations using a series of libraries and Intel® OneAPI Toolkit to optimize the process.
+We used this opportunity to test out the Intel Ai and Analytics toolkit library to help optimize and reduce the          runtime of each equation through numerous iterations.
+We were successfully able to reduce the run time by upto times in some cases.

   You can learn about the project in details from my medium blog - https://medium.com/@subhajitmajiofficial/intel-oneapi-hackathon-submission-40543e01d6b6.